Hurtigruten - What you need to know!

 Enjoy accessing unique shore excursions only available to Platinum travellers such as a North Cape Exclusive tour with a small intimate group with their own private tour guide.
 Another such shore excursion is seeing the Hidden Rooms of Nidaros Cathedral with the medieval tombstones & hidden chambers of Trondheim's National shrine of Norway.
 Finally, airport transfers to & from the ship are included with a welcome basket of champagne waiting for you on arrival in your cabin.

-The table HERE shows the fare options for Hurtigruten Voyages from April 2017 (Bergen–Kirkenes–Bergen, Bergen–Kirkenes–Trondheim, Bergen–Kirkenes and Kirkenes–Bergen).
+The table HERE shows the fare options for Hurtigruten Voyages (Bergen–Kirkenes–Bergen, Bergen–Kirkenes–Trondheim, Bergen–Kirkenes and Kirkenes–Bergen).
 See what is included in the different fare options and then talk to us about making your experience on Hurtigruten perfect.

 Each ship has a different style and design.
 All ships have comfortable lounges and plenty of deck space offering perfect panoramic views of the world’s most beautiful coastal scenery.
-The onboard cuisine is influenced by the traditional dishes of the region and the different seasons.
+The on-board cuisine is influenced by the traditional dishes of the region and the different seasons.
 Being on the coastal voyage, seafood is often on the menu and each dinner ends with delicious traditional desserts.
 Breakfast and lunch are varied buffets.
 The restaurants are fully licensed, however, alcohol is taxed heavily in Norway so be warned.
-You can bring some duty free alcohol onboard and purchase mixers onshore to drink in your cabin.
+You can bring some duty free alcohol on-board and purchase mixers onshore to drink in your cabin.